CSC207-UofT/course-project-dragon-squirrel/phase0/src/main/ProgressReport.md

 - an undo button that undo moves by one turn.
 - Players would have a GUI display piece's available moves.
 - Also, a hint on one of the best possible moves can be given if player asked.

+## CRC Model
+Entities:
+- Player:
+- Pieces:
+1. King
+2. Queen
+3. Bishop
+4. Knight
+5. Rook
+6. Pawn

+Use Case:
+- Board(Regular & Modified)
+- Game Rule(Regular & Modified)

+Controller & Presenter:
+- BoardController

+We have demonstrated our CRC cards details into a .pdf file as well as separately in the crcCard folder.
+Each card belongs to a layer of Clean Architecture and clearly indicated.
+Also, we followed the SOLID principles.
+Details of CRC cards are also uploaded.

+## Scenario Walk-Through